ESMValGroup/ESMValCore/doc/contributing.rst

 Whenever you make a pull request or push new commits to an existing pull request, readthedocs will automatically build the documentation.
-The link to the documentation will be shown in the list of checks below your pull request, click 'Details' behind the check ``docs/readthedocs.org:esmvaltool`` to preview the documentation.
+The link to the documentation will be shown in the list of checks below your pull request.
+Click 'Details' behind the check ``docs/readthedocs.org:esmvaltool`` to preview the documentation.
 If all checks were successful, you may need to click 'Show all checks' to see the individual checks.